 - Eat a meal outside.
 Check out this article for some fun bug-themed snacks to include.
 Ants on a log anyone?

 - Go on a rainbow search.
 Search for items outside in every color of the rainbow, from a purple flower to a red tricycle.
+Keep track of your finds on the Rainbow Walk page of our Back to Nature School Workbook!

 - Pitch a tent in your yard and camp or play in it.